 Figure 33 - Comparison of the measured salinity results from B1WE and the groundwater model result from SEAWAT after the tidal simulation.

 The groundwater model does not display the same salinity below the formation contact as the ERT results (Figure 33).
-While the shallow well results taken during the seasonal ERT measurements for salinity agree well with the groundwater model, the salinities are too high when compared to the ERT results.
+While the shallow well results taken during the seasonal ERT measurements for salinity agree well with the groundwater model, the salinities are too high when compared to the ERT results, especially below 4 m.
 The ERT results show a thick zone of light to moderate salinity (1-15 ppt) that extends to the bottom, 10 m, but the groundwater model shows a shorter transition with the salinities increasing to well over 15 ppt below 5 m.
 There are no wells deep enough or close enough to verify which method was more correct.
 The formation factor conversion applied to the Key Largo Limestone might not be very accurate and could be one reason for this difference.
 The regularization process of inversion imposes smoothing on sharp boundaries, which may also contribute to the issue since the contact between the two formations and the change in resistivity between them is likely a small but sharp change.
 Another factor may be that the groundwater model is inaccurate.
-Since the recharge rate used based on Wightman (1990) the hydraulic conductivity may correct.
+Since the recharge rate used based on Wightman (1990) had to be increased, the hydraulic conductivity may need correcting.

 The formation factor determined in this study was for the Miami Oolite and not the underlying Key Largo Limestone.
 If a formation factor were determined for the Key Largo Limestone, it would have to be much higher to have the ERT salinity results match the groundwater model results.
 For example, two points were selected below 5 m on one of the tidal resistivity profiles and the formation factor was recalculated for those two points to fit the same salinity as the corresponding location of the groundwater model (Figure 34).
 The point corresponding to 25 m at 7.5 m depth had a formation factor of 13.3 and the second point corresponding to 10 m at 7.5 m depth had a formation factor of 17.0.
 The formation factor of 17.0 appears to match the salinity results below 5 m better than the original.
 A formation factor of 17.0 is equates to a porosity of 24%.
 Assuming the porosity remains 33% and that the cementation factor for Miami Oolite is 2, this would equate to a cementation factor of 2.6.
 The porosity decreases significantly which would be unlikely given the increased hydraulic conductivity of the Key Largo Limestone and the porosity estimates given by other studies.
 While the cementation factor could increase, it is also well outside of the range found by Kwader (1986) for Tertiary carbonates in Florida.
 A formation factor of 17.0 is a large deviation from the formation factor for the Miami Oolite and those determined by Fitterman and Deszcz-Pan (2004 and 2012).
 Considering this as well as the relating porosity and cementation factor, it appears that the SEAWAT model itself may play a part in the discrepancy below 5 m.